 12. The situation for itinerant teachers travelling between two or more schools must be resolved.
-We have already mentioned that each itinerant teacher will be considered to be in one school (where s/he spends more of her/his time, or if equal time, where s/he chooses).
+We have already mentioned that each itinerant teacher will be considered to be in one school (where they spend more of their time, or if equal time, where they choose).
 Itinerant teachers will not be excess if the total assignment for the following school year in the combination of the schools to which they have been assigned in the current school year is at least equal to a full-time assignment.
 They will be excess only if the total assignment foreseen is less than 100%.